Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

     ...

+## Setting up user authentication
+User authentication is needed, if

+* the server will contain confidential data not for anyone's eyes, or
+* the REST interface will be used to add or update data.

+### Register the POI data provider to authentication services
+Currently supported authentication services are:

+* Google
+* KeyRock

+Notes:

+* Google requires a name server entry for your server.
+A numeric IP address does not work.
+* KeyRock does not support CORS and so does not reveal the identity of the user to the client program.

+Register the POI data provider to the authentication services suitable for your purposes.
+The redirect callback is {your\_poi\_server}`/poi_dp/redirect_callback.html` , if needed.
+When you register, you get a client id to be used in authentication requests.
+### Configuring authentication client
+* authenticate.html - update signin-client_id values for the authentication services
+### Configuring the basic access rights
+Edit the file `poi_dp/auth_conf.json` .

+To be continued...
 ## Sanity check procedures

 The Sanity Check Procedures are the steps that a System Administrator will take to verify that an installation is ready to be tested.
 This is therefore a preliminary set of tests to ensure that obvious or basic malfunctioning is fixed before proceeding to unit tests, integration tests and user validation.